MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-quarkus-app.md

 az group delete --name $RESOURCE_GROUP_NAME --yes --no-wait
 ```

-You may also want to use `docker rmi` to delete the container images `postgres` and `testcontainers` generated by Quarkus dev mode.
+You might also want to use `docker rmi` to delete the container images `postgres` and `testcontainers` generated by Quarkus dev mode.

 ## Next steps